HeLO-System/HeLO-Server/README.md

     Content: Faulty Request<br/>
     Meaning: your JSON object contains errors
   * Code: `401 UNAUTHORIZED`<br/>
-    Content: Wrong Token or no Admin<br/>
+    Content: "Wrong Token or no Admin"<br/>
     Meaning: your JWT is not correct
   * Code: `404 NOT FOUND` <br/>
     Content: "not a valid object id" <br/>